The Real Haunted Mansion

 A cavalier, two priests, and a bereaved mother are all said to roam through its ancient beamed corridors.

-There are even rumors that the last woman to be hanged, Ruth Ellis, has found her way to this quiet corner of the Surrey countryside.
+There are even rumors that the last woman hanged, Ruth Ellis, has found her way to this quiet corner of the Surrey countryside.

 Three mediums who have visited the house have all picked up strange spirits inside its ancient walls.

 Yet this house, which owner Fred Batt shares with Freeway and two clattering suits of armor, is where I have chosen to spend the night.

 Fred has grown used to living with a whole family of unexplained spooks – but I am not so comfortable with his extra house guests.

-Candelabra in hand, I reluctantly tiptoe around to introduce myself to all of the Clock house residents.
+Candelabra in hand, I reluctantly tiptoe around to introduce myself to all the Clock house residents.